-Otto Drakenberg is a Stockholm-based CEO and Board professional with a long track record leading large, complex business transformations in FMCG, consumer services, and consumer retail sectors.
+Otto Drakenberg is a Stockholm based CEO and Board Chairman with extensive experience leading complex transformations in a range of industry sectors such as consumer goods, retail, consumer service and technology.
+He is also a recognized leader within the Olympic movement, with a commitment to promoting and defending democratic values in international sports.
 He is an expert in developing aggressive growth strategies, assembling strong teams, motivating organizations, and delivering results in line with broad, step-change programs, both commercially and organizationally.
 He has particular skills in building synergistic relationships with all essential stakeholders, from Board to management, line employees, unions, and communities.
 In addition, Drakenberg is a seasoned Board professional with a focus on linking high-level strategic insight with operational pragmatism to enhance management team performance and build shareholder value.

 Otto Drakenberg is currently Chairman of Spendrups Brewery, Svegro, and the Swedish Fencing Federation.
 Until April 2022, he was Group CEO of the stockmarket-listed food company Scandi Standard.
 His past CEO assignments include Twilft, Svegro, Arcus-Gruppen, Carlsberg Sweden, and Goodyear Dunlop Nordic.
 Drakenberg was also, during the years 2020–2021, Group CEO of the stockmarket-listed